Research-Backed Learning

 Before Bed

 Great for review and consolidation.
-Your brain processes and locks in learning while you sleep.
-Review vocabulary right before bed for better retention.
+Your brain locks in learning while you sleep — review vocabulary right before bed for better retention.

 Spaced Repetition

-Reviewing at strategically timed intervals moves information from short-term to permanent memory.
+Reviewing at strategically spaced intervals moves information from short-term to permanent memory.
 This schedule is backed by decades of cognitive research.

 1